 - a.
-Describe the DAF rules pertaining to high explosives. - b.
-Describe the DAF rule pertaining to fire sets. - c.
-Describe the DAF rule pertaining to NELAs. - d.
-Describe the DAF rules pertaining to transportation. - 27.
-Nuclear explosive safety study personnel shall demonstrate a working level knowledge of DOE O 5480.19, Conduct of Operations Requirements for DOE Facilities, necessary to ensure implementation.
+Describe the mission of the Nevada Test Site. - b.
+Discuss the supplemental Nevada Test Site Testing Nuclear Explosive Safety Rule (NESR). - c.
+Describe the DAF transportation supplemental NESR. - 26.
+Nuclear explosive safety study personnel must demonstrate a working level knowledge of DOE O 5480.19 Chg 2, Conduct of Operations Requirements for DOE Facilities, necessary to ensure implementation.

 - a.
-Discuss the purpose of DOE O 5480.19, Conduct of Operations Requirements for DOE Facilities. - b.
+Discuss the purpose of DOE O 5480.19 Chg 2, Conduct of Operations Requirements for DOE Facilities. - b.
 Discuss the concept of graded approach and how it applies to the implementation of conduct of operations. - c.
-Explain the role of lessons learned in operations, and sources for identifying lessons learned and industry experience. - 28.
-Nuclear explosive safety study personnel shall demonstrate a familiarity level knowledge with the requirements in DOE Technical Standard DOE-STD-3009-94, Preparation Guide for U.S. Department of Energy Nonreactor Nuclear Facility Safety Analysis.
+Explain the role of lessons learned in operations, and sources for identifying lessons learned and industry experience. - 27.
+Nuclear explosive safety study personnel must demonstrate a familiarity level knowledge with the requirements in DOE Technical Standard DOE-STD-3009-94 Chg 3, Preparation Guide for U.S. Department of Energy Nonreactor Nuclear Facility Safety Analysis.

 - a.
-Discuss the conceptual basis and process for preparation of a facility/activity Documented Safety Analysis (DSA). - b.
-Discuss the following in relation to the preparation of the DSA: - Worker safety
+Discuss the conceptual basis and process for preparation of a facility/activity documented safety analysis (DSA).

+- b.
+Discuss the following in relation to the preparation of the DSA:

+- Worker safety

 - Defense-in-depth

 - Programmatic commitments

-- Technical Safety Requirements (TSRs)
+- Technical safety requirements (TSRs)

-- Structures, Systems, and Components (SSCs)
+- Structures, systems, and components (SSCs)

 - Hazard analysis

 - Accident analysis

-- Application of the graded approach.
+- Application of the graded approach

 - Safe harbor methods

 - c.
 Compare the different requirements for the DSA section and content as specified in applicable safe harbor methods.

 - d.
 Describe the objectives of requiring accident analyses in safety basis documents.

 - e.
 Identify and discuss the treatment of uncertainty in accident analyses.

 - f.
 Identify the purpose and relationship between chapters 3, 4, and 5 and the TSRs of the DSA.

-- 29. Nuclear explosive safety study personnel must have a working level knowledge of the applicable requirements of DOE M 440.1-1A, DOE Explosive Safety Manual.
+- 28. Nuclear explosive safety study personnel must have a working level knowledge of the applicable requirements of DOE M 440.1-1A, DOE Explosive Safety Manual.

-- a.
-Discuss the applicability of the requirements of DOE M 440.1-1 to NEOs.
+- Discuss the applicability of the requirements of DOE M 440.1-1A to NEOs.

 - b.
 Identify and discuss the DOE M 440.1-1A requirements associated with the following:

 - General operations safety guidelines

 - Work environment

 - Area controls

 - Electrical storms and lightning protection:

 - Give the requirements for a Faraday cage-like facility.

 - Static electricity:

 - Describe the three authorized methods for protecting against ESD.

 - Electrical equipment and wiring

 - Material handling

 - Transportation

 - Stand-off distance

-- 30. Nuclear explosive safety study personnel shall demonstrate a working level knowledge of the requirements for protection, security, and control of nuclear explosives and nuclear weapons as described in DOE O 452.4A, Security and Control of Nuclear Explosives and Nuclear Weapons.
+29. Nuclear explosive safety study personnel must demonstrate a working level knowledge of the requirements for protection, security, and control of nuclear explosives and nuclear weapons as described in DOE O 452.4B, Security and Use Control of Nuclear Explosives and Nuclear Weapons and NNSA Supplemental Directive (SD) 452.4 Nuclear Explosive Operation Deliberate Unauthorized Use Implementation and Evaluation Processes.

 - a.
-Discuss the objectives of DOE O 452.4, Security and Control of Nuclear Explosives and Nuclear Weapons. - b.
+Discuss the objectives of DOE O 452.4B, Security and Control of Nuclear Explosives and Nuclear Weapons. - b.
 Discuss the relationship between NES and deliberate unauthorized use measures. - c.
-Describe the NESSGs role in evaluating security and use-control operations, equipment, and facilities. - 31.
-Nuclear explosive safety study personnel shall demonstrate a working level knowledge of the HRP described in 10 CFR 712, Human Reliability Program.
+Describe the NESSG's role in evaluating security and use-control operations, equipment, and facilities. - d.
+Describe how a deliberate unauthorized use review team (DUURT) is formed, including its membership and scope. - e.
+Describe how a DUURT report is published and who receives the report. - f.
+Describe the differences between an NESSG evaluation and an associated DUU evaluation. - 30.
+Nuclear explosive safety study personnel must demonstrate a working level knowledge of the HRP described in 10 CFR 712, Human Reliability Program.